isBre/Ethics-in-AI-Notes/index.md

 &nbsp;

-## 54. What is the purpose of GDPR?
+## 🔺 54.
+What is the General Data Protection Regulation (GDPR) and what are its primary objectives?

+The General Data Protection Regulation (GDPR) is a comprehensive data protection law that was introduced by the European Union (EU) and came into effect on May 25, 2018.
+It replaced the previous Data Protection Directive 95/46/EC and is designed to harmonize data protection laws across the EU member states and enhance the privacy rights of individuals.

+The primary objectives of the GDPR are as follows:

-The purpose of GDPR (General Data Protection Regulation) is to protect the fundamental rights and freedoms of individuals with regard to the processing of their personal data.
-GDPR aims to establish a robust framework for data protection, privacy, and the responsible handling of personal data.
-Its primary objectives include:
+1. Protection of personal data: The GDPR aims to safeguard the fundamental rights and freedoms of individuals by regulating the processing of their personal data.
+It defines personal data as any information that can directly or indirectly identify a living person, such as names, addresses, identification numbers, online identifiers, and more.

-1. Enhancing Data Protection: GDPR strengthens the protection of individuals' personal data by setting clear rules and guidelines for its processing.
-It places a strong emphasis on ensuring transparency, fairness, and accountability in handling personal data.

-2. Empowering Individuals: GDPR grants individuals greater control over their personal data.
-It provides individuals with various rights, such as the right to access their data, the right to rectify incorrect information, the right to erasure, the right to object to processing, and the right to data portability.
-These rights enable individuals to have a say in how their data is used and shared.

-3. Harmonizing Data Protection Laws: GDPR replaces the previous data protection directive and brings consistency to data protection laws across the European Union (EU).
-It establishes a unified set of regulations that apply directly to all EU member states, eliminating the need for individual countries to create their own legislation.
+2. Consent and control: The GDPR emphasizes the importance of obtaining clear and informed consent from individuals before processing their personal data.
+It gives individuals greater control over their data by requiring organizations to provide clear and transparent information about the purposes and methods of data processing.
+Individuals also have the right to withdraw their consent at any time.

+3. Strengthened rights for individuals: The GDPR enhances the rights of individuals in relation to their personal data.
+These rights include the right to access their data, rectify inaccuracies, erase data (the "right to be forgotten"), restrict processing, data portability, and object to certain types of processing.

-4. Promoting Accountability and Compliance: GDPR introduces a principle of accountability, requiring organizations to demonstrate their compliance with data protection principles and obligations.
-It encourages organizations to adopt measures to ensure data protection by design and by default, conduct data protection impact assessments, and maintain records of their processing activities.
+4. Accountability and transparency: The GDPR promotes accountability by placing obligations on organizations to demonstrate compliance with the regulation.
+Organizations are required to implement appropriate security measures, conduct data protection impact assessments, maintain records of processing activities, and appoint a Data Protection Officer (DPO) in certain cases.
+They must also notify data breaches to the relevant supervisory authority and affected individuals.

-5. Facilitating Cross-Border Data Transfers: GDPR includes provisions for the transfer of personal data outside the EU.
-It aims to ensure that when personal data is transferred to countries or organizations outside the EU, it receives an equivalent level of protection.
-This helps safeguard the privacy rights of EU citizens when their data is transferred internationally.

-Overall, the purpose of GDPR is to create a modern and comprehensive data protection framework that respects individuals' privacy rights, encourages responsible data handling practices, and fosters trust in the digital economy.
+5. Extraterritorial scope: The GDPR has an extraterritorial reach, meaning it applies to organizations outside the EU if they offer goods or services to EU residents or monitor their behavior within the EU.

+6. Stronger enforcement and penalties: The GDPR grants supervisory authorities increased enforcement powers and the ability to impose substantial penalties for non-compliance.
+Organizations can face fines of up to 4% of their global annual turnover or €20 million, whichever is higher, for the most serious violations.

+The GDPR represents a significant step forward in data protection and privacy rights, aiming to create a more consistent and secure environment for personal data processing within the EU.

 &nbsp;

-## 55. What are the key principles of GDPR?
+## 🔺 55.
+What are the key principles of GDPR?
 The key principles of GDPR (General Data Protection Regulation) are as follows:

 1. Lawfulness, Fairness, and Transparency: Personal data must be processed lawfully, fairly, and in a transparent manner.
 Organizations must have a valid legal basis for processing personal data, and individuals should be informed about how their data is used in a clear and understandable way.